Jessica Jones (TV series): Accolades

 In December 2015, IGN named Jessica Jones the best Netflix original programming series released to date.
 Seasons two and three were recognized with The ReFrame Stamp for hiring people of underrepresented gender identities, and of color.

 Other media

 In November 2015, an update for the mobile fighting game Marvel: Contest of Champions was released, featuring a six-part story quest involving Jessica Jones and Daredevil, along with a level based on Hell's Kitchen.
 Additionally, Jessica Jones was added to the role-playing game Marvel: Future Fight.

 Cancellation and future

 The series was canceled on February 18, 2019, ahead of the third-season premiere.
 Prior to its cancellation, Kevin A. Mayer, chairman of Walt Disney Direct-to-Consumer and International, noted that, while it had not yet been discussed, it was a possibility that Disney+ could revive the other cancelled Marvel Netflix series.
 Hulu's senior vice president of originals Craig Erwich also said that the streaming service was open to reviving the former Netflix series.

+Ahead of Charlie Cox's appearance as Daredevil in Echo, which was released in January 2024, Marvel Studios' head of streaming Brad Winderbaum acknowledged that Marvel Studios had previously been "a little bit cagey" about what was part of their Sacred Timeline, noting how there had been the corporate divide between what Marvel Studios created and what Marvel Television created.
+He continued that as time has passed, Marvel Studios has begun to see "how well integrated the [Marvel Television] stories are" and personally felt "confident" in saying Daredevil specifically was part of the Sacred Timeline.
+With Echo's release, all of the Netflix series were retroactively added to the MCU Disney+ timeline, with Jessica Jones placed alongside the Phase Two content of the MCU, between the Guardians of the Galaxy films and Avengers: Age of Ultron (2015).
+An update to the Disney+ timeline split out the series by season, with Jessica Jones's second season placed after Doctor Strange (2016), and the third between Thor: Ragnarok (2017) and Ant-Man and the Wasp (2018).

+Ritter will reprise her role in the second season of the Disney+ series Daredevil: Born Again (2026); she had known about her return to the role for nearly two years before it was publicly announced.